dannyvelas/examplego_api/README.md

 # Example Go API

-I built this repo to show patterns and conventions that I think are nice and helpful when building an API.
+I built this repo to show patterns and conventions that I think are nice and helpful when building an production quality API.
 I chose to use Go because it's a sweet, well-thought-out language, that is well-suited for HTTP applications.

 The database models this repo uses are totally unimportant.
 They just exist for testing and demonstration purposes.

 **NOTE**: This is WORK IN PROGRESS.
 I plan to add and fix some endpoints.
 Here are some of the [TODOs](./TODO.md).

+## Setup

+1. `git clone https://github.com/dannyvelas/examplego_api.git && cd examplego_api`
+2. `cp .env.example .env`
+3. `docker-compose up -d`
+4. `make run`

 ## Motivation